 PHaMs is an Australian Government-funded program that operates throughout the nation in partnership with non-government organisations.
 It works very closely with people who experience mental health issues.
 PHaMs creates opportunities by walking alongside clients in their journey to recovery.

 Strategies to assist in the recovery journey are personalised and centre on setting realistic, achievable and measurable goals based on clients’ strengths and values.

 Aftercare is the largest partner in PHaMs network in Australia and has been acknowledged for its continuous success in delivering this service.

 The South West Community Managed Mental Health program (CMMH) is an initiative funded by QLD Health, delivering mental health support for communities in remote areas of western Queensland.

-Aftercare and Lifeline have partnered in South West Queensland to deliver CMMH services in Roma, Charleville and St George.
-The CCMH programs build on the existing Personal Helpers and Mentors Service that Aftercare operates in the nearby township of Cunnamulla.
-The CMMH programs aim to support people aged 18 to 64 years experiencing a mental illness through personalised, one-on-one support.
-In addition to this, CMMH staff offer mutual self-help services, and group support services for people with mental illness.
+Aftercare and Lifeline have partnered in South West Queensland to deliver CMMH services in Roma, St George and Cunnamulla.
+This builds on the existing Personal Helpers and Mentors Service that Aftercare operates in Cunnamulla.
+The SW-CMMH aims to support people aged 18-64 years experiencing a mental health issues through personalised, one-on-one support.
+In addition to this, SW-CMMH staff offers mutual self-help services, and group support services for people with mental health concerns.